nishantkr0904/QUIZ-BUILDER-AND-HOSTING-PLATFORM/.github/custom-instructions.md

 - AJAX
 - GitHub

+### General

+Rules
+-For any changes you make, summarize in the changelog.md file.

 # 🚀 Laravel / PHP / MySQL / Bootstrap Best Practices

 This guide outlines **best practices** for building a **Laravel / PHP / MySQL / Bootstrap** application.
 The goal is **clarity, scalability, and maintainability**, following Laravel conventions with minimal unnecessary abstraction.